Munawar Zarif: Personal life

-Munawar Zarif was the younger brother of comedian Zarif (1924-1960), famous in the 50s for being the first comedian in Pakistan's cinema to play lead roles, while his other brothers Rasheed Zarif (1946-1974) and Majeed Zarif (1942-2012) were also comedians in movies.
-Another elder brother was Munir Zarif, a film and TV actor famous for his roles in serials like Sona Chandi, Aalif Laila and Ainak Wala Jin, who passed away in 2014.
+Munawar Zarif was the younger brother of comedian Mohammad Zarif (1926-1960), famous in the 50s for being the first comedian in Pakistan's cinema to play lead roles, while his other brothers Rasheed Zarif (1946-1974) and Majeed Zarif (1942-2012) were also comedians in movies.
+Another elder brother was Munir Zarif (1934-2014), a film and TV actor famous for his roles in serials like Sona Chandi, Aalif Laila and Ainak Wala Jin, who died in 2014.

 He was lifelong friend of fellow comedian Ali Ejaz.

-His only son Faisal Munawar Zarif debuted as an actor with Puttar Munawar Zareef Da in 1993, followed by other movies like Puttar Jeeray Blade Da (1994) and Khotay Sikay (1995), but he couldn't find success in the film industry, so he moved to England before relocating to Morocco after marrying a Moroccan woman, where he died in 2019 of cardiac arrest at the age of 44.
+His only son Faisal Munawar Zarif debuted as an actor with Puttar Munawar Zareef Da in 1994, followed by other movies like Puttar Jeeray Blade Da (1996) and Khotay Sikay (1998), but he couldn't find success in the film industry, so he moved to England before relocating to Morocco after marrying a Moroccan woman, where he died in 2018 of cardiac arrest at the age of 44.